UPDATED & APPROVED 11.6.2023

 These rules and requirements govern the operation of the referral hall and all persons seeking employment must agree to follow them.
 Failure to observe these rules adversely affects the operation of the Referral Hall and your placement on the referral list.
 Your failure to observe these rules undermines Local 122’s ability to represent you and your fellow workers in the performance of your jobs and in securing better collective bargaining agreements and working conditions.

-These work rules are necessary to (a) ensure that referrals show up for assignments, many of which are large, one-time events that must be assembled quickly, (b) prevent No Call No shows from adversely affecting referral opportunities for other referral hall participants, (c) assure that referrals have the proper dress, tools, and equipment for the call and conduct themselves in a professional manner, and (d) reimburse Local 122 for the administrative costs of finding replacements.
+These work rules are necessary to (a) ensure that referrals show up for assignments, many of which are large, one-time events that must be assembled quickly, (b) prevent No Call No Shows from adversely affecting referral opportunities for other referral hall participants, (c) assure that referrals have the proper dress, tools, and equipment for the call and conduct themselves in a professional manner, and (d) reimburse Local 122 for the administrative costs of finding replacements.
 Where Local 122 has organized a new facility, they may give preference to persons with tenure at that facility.

 You shall be held accountable for your conduct at work under these Work Rules.
 You will be responsible for regularly verifying with Local 122 as to any future amendments or other changes to these work rules and procedures.
 Changes shall be clearly posted at Local 122’s offices at least fourteen (14) days before implementation.
 Additionally, you will be able to pick up a current copy by request and these shall be posted on Local 122’s website at www.iatse122.org.